WHAT WE TREAT

 Car accidents happen.
 In this city, known for its biking prowess, so do bike accidents.
 No matter who is at fault, auto insurance pays for your medical expenses — that includes acupuncture and massage.

-Acupuncture and massage are very effective at treating pain by increasing circulation and stimulating the immune system.
+Acupuncture, chiropractic, and massage are very effective at treating pain by increasing circulation and stimulating the immune system.
 Typically we treat clients one to three times per week, depending on the injuries and pain level.
 Additionally, it’s common to have anxiety about driving or riding after an accident.
 Acupuncture is impactful in reducing anxiety to help you get back to driving and riding with confidance.

-You MD or Chiropractor can write you a referral for your massage appointments.
+An MD or Chiropractor can write you a referral for your massage appointments.
 For Acupuncture this is not necessary.
 Bring your referral, claim number, and auto insurance name to your appointment and we will handle the rest.

 Acupuncture is a safe and effective alternative to more invasive cosmetic treatments and a great addition to any skincare regimen.
-Treatment is aimed at moving blood and body fluids through the acupuncture muslces to improve circulation, oxygenate and moisturize the skin.
+Treatment is aimed at moving blood and body fluids through the acupuncture muscles to improve circulation, oxygenate and moisturize the skin.
 Using small facial needles creates micro-traumas in the skin which boosts collagen and elastin.

 Cosmetic acupuncture is intended to be given in a series of 10 treatments to lessen the appearance of fine lines and wrinkles, brighten complexion, reduce age spots and pore size, improve muscle tone, and treat acne and rosacea on the surface of the skin.
 This is generally 2 times per week for 5 weeks.
 Typically the benefits of this series of treatments is said to last 3 years, though some prefer to add the additional of periodic maintenance treatments depending on their goals.
+Cosmetic protocols are for the face, neck/décolletage, and abdomen (12 weeks for weight loss & fertility).

 According to Chinese Medicine, difficulties with fertility are impacted by your consciousness, diet and lifestyle, organ systems, and hormone levels.
 In order to become pregnant, all of these systems must be attuned to support natural fertility.
 In other words, promoting optimal health overall is the most effective way to attain a healthy pregnancy.